EvanRPavone/forecaster-app/README.md

 ## Features

-- **Current Weather:** Get real-time information about the current weather conditions.
+- **Current Weather:** Get real-time information about the current weather conditions based on user-specified address.
-- **Forecast:** View detailed weather forecasts for specific locations.
-- **Location-based Weather:** Obtain weather updates based on user-specified locations.
 - **Responsive Design:** A responsive and mobile-friendly design for a seamless user experience.

 - TEMPERATURE: